JanAgh42/JanAgh42/README.md

 # Hello everyone, my name is Ján Ágh 🤙

-## I'm currently a third-year bachelor's student @ FIIT STU 👨‍💻
+## I'm currently a fourth-year bachelor's student @ FIIT STU 👨‍💻

 ### Some personal information:
 - I live in the vicinity of Bratislava, Slovakia 🌍